 The authors of the study, published Monday in the Archives of Internal Medicine, concluded that physicians' efforts to improve their obese patients' health by promoting lifestyle change might do better to embrace "a more realistic expectation": a modest reduction of patients' waist circumference and the prevention of further weight gain.

-announced it would reimburse primary care physicians for providing obese patients "intensive behavioral therapy" to lose weight and improve their health.
+That discouraging picture comes just three months after Medicare, the nation's healthcare safety net for seniors, announced it would reimburse primary care physicians for providing obese patients "intensive behavioral therapy" to lose weight and improve their health.
 Increasingly, physicians, who have been told they can be a powerful prod to healthy behavior change in their patients, are devising ways to play that role: they are incorporating nutritional and weight-loss counselors into their practices and honing their own roles as motivational agents for increased exercise and weight loss.

 But many studies, including the current one, suggest that expectations for these efforts are impossibly high.
 For patients who already have entered obese territory, even interventions far more intensive than those that most physicians are equipped to provide will fall short of hopes -- if those hopes focus on bringing a patient's body-mass index (BMI) under 30.
 Weight loss -- for men and women -- is hard enough, and maintaining weight loss an even tougher challenge.